 Professor Gunter has received four major awards for excellence in teaching including the 2016 Richard and Christine Staub Award.
 His service course is Eco 1, Principles of Economics.
-He also teaches Economic Development, and the Political-Economy of Iraq to undergraduates as well as the Business Economics course in the Masters Program.
+He also teaches Economic Development, Economic Development of China, and Political-Economy of Iraq.

 Professor Gunter is the author of The Political Economy of Iraq: Restoring Balance in a Post-Conflict Society (Edward Elgar Publishing, 2013), which was selected by Choice magazine as an “outstanding academic title” of the year.
-The Arabic version, translated by Mohaned al Hamdi Ph.D., was published in Iraq in 2015 and quickly became the best selling business or economics book in the country.
-Other research efforts include the economics of entrepreneurship, corruption, capital flight, microfinance, and economic development during conflict.
+The Arabic version, translated by Mohaned al Hamdi Ph.D., was published in Iraq in 2015.
+Other research efforts include the economics of entrepreneurship, corruption, Chinese capital flight, and economic development during conflict.
 His research perspective is pragmatic and most of his work combines quantitative and qualitative analysis.

 He was the Senior Civilian Economics Advisor for Multi-National Corps – Iraq at Camp Victory, Iraq (July 2008 – July 2009).
 He was responsible for briefing the Commanding Generals of Multi-National Corps/Force on Iraqi economic development issues including impact of corruption, oil prices, state owned enterprises, and budget decisions.
 Previously, he was assigned as military Chief of Economics Section for Multi-National Force – Iraq (MNF-I) in Baghdad, Iraq with similar responsibilities (November 2005 – May 2006).
 He has also been a consultant for the United Nations Development Program, the U.S. Department of the Navy, the Inter-American Development Bank as well as government entities in China and Colombia.

-Professor Gunter was the 2014-2015 Chairman of the University Faculty Policy Committee, which is responsible for ensuring the quality of undergraduate education at Lehigh.
+In 2018, Professor Gunter was elected for a four-year term as a College of Business and Economics representative to the University Faculty Senate.
+He is currently serving as the Chairman of the Senate Faculty and Inclusive Community Subcommittee.
+He is also the Chairman of the College of Business and Economics Policy Committee, which is responsible for ensuring the educational quality in the College.
 He has previously served as Chairman of the Faculty Compensation Committee.